girlguidinghertfordshire/ggherts/_posts/2022-03-17-a-safe-space-training.md

 ### Level 3

-This training is delivered by a live online session with Girlguiding Anglia.
+If you are completing your level 3 training for the first time, training is delivered by a live online session with Girlguiding Anglia.
 Alternatively, you can enrol to attend a national webinar session through the learning platform.

 [View and book with Girlguiding Anglia][4]{:.btn.btn-primary.external-link}{:rel="noopener"}{:target="_blank"} [Enrol on national webinar session][3]{:.btn.btn-primary.external-link}{:rel="noopener"}{:target="_blank"}

+For those renewing their level 3 training a shorter elearning renewal course should be completed on the [Girlguiding learning platform.](https://learning.girlguiding.org.uk/){:.external-link}{:rel="noopener"}{:target="_blank"} This takes approximately 30 minutes to complete.
+You can renew your training anytime within the 180 days before your current course expires.
+By doing so, you will keep your original expiry date.

 ### Level 4